What are microservices?

 Microservices is an architecture(service-oriented architecture) (SOA).
 In this architecture, applications are broken down into various services.
 The motivation behind this is separation and modularity.

-Unlike monolithic architecture, microservices are more beneficial.
+Monolithic architecture and microservices are more beneficial.

 We don’t need to specify all business logic into a single software module.
 It leads to complexity and time-consuming debugging.